Here’s a nifty way to freshen your rooms with a long-lasting fragrance that can be customized in a variety of ways: color, scent and size.

 - Essential Oil or Fragrance

-Combine & set in a jar with holes poked in the top.
-The vodka is to help prevent the jelly become moldy.
+Combine & set in a jar with holes poked in the top covering (the new mason lids that are out with a daisy/floral cutout are ideal for this).
+The vodka is to help prevent the jelly become moldy so don’t skip it.

 Source: CBC.ca (update: original webpage no longer active)

-- Make sure the jars are completely clean before pouring in the hot liquid.
+- Make sure these are completely clean and dry before pouring in the hot liquid.

-- You could cover the top with lace or netting instead of jar lids.
+- You could cover the top opening with lace, mesh or netting instead of lids.
 Tie decoratively with ribbons, raffia, whatever you fancy.

-- Any heat proof glass jar will do.
-Collect jam & jelly jars, mason jars or even baby food jars can be used for the Smelly Jellies.
+- To avoid potential burns during pouring, avoid using delicate glass containers.
+Any heat proof variety will do such as jam, jelly and mason jars or even baby food jars can be used.